Dung24-6/Dung24-6/README.md

 _**It is only the great hearted who can be true friends.
 The mean and cowardly, can never know what true friendship means.**_

 Charles Kingsley

+_**The moment one gives close attention to anything, it becomes a mysterious, awesome, indescribably magnificent world in itself.**_

+Henry Miller